 JavaFX Observables, Bindings and Listeners

 Observables, Bindings and Listeners are the key elements supplied by the JavaFX library to create Reactive applications in JavaFX.
-This is incredibly complete toolkit, which means that it can also be complicated and difficult to understand.
+This is an incredibly complete toolkit, which means that it can also be complicated and difficult to understand.
 These articles are designed to explain what each of these elements are, and how you can use them to create simple, easy to understand and maintain Reactive applications.

 Bindings: